-1. Lubricate the polyurethane bushings on top of the pivot arms with high grade lithium grease (available at your local hardware/automotive store).
+1. Place coupler.
+Lubricate the polyurethane bushings on top of the pivot arms with high grade lithium grease (available at your local hardware/automotive store).
 Place the coupler over the pivot arms.
 (The saddle handles should be parallel with the base in the latched position.)
 Place the saddle lock pins through the saddle, then insert the hairpins through the holes in the end of the saddle lock pins to secure the coupler to the pivot arms, see Figure E1.

-coupler plate by rotating the spring on the driver side pivot arm.
+2. Set coupler angle.
+Adjust the resting angle of your coupler plate by rotating the spring on the driver side pivot arm.
 Pulling the top of the spring away from the cab will increase the angle of the coupler plate.
 Set the angle of the coupler so that head will tilt away from the cab when coupling, see Figure E2.
-Tighten the 1/4" nut once the spring's orientation is set.
+Tighten the 1/4" nut once the springs orientation is set.